 Network and Engage

 Each cohort comprises a diverse mix of personal and professional backgrounds.
-They range in industry sector, career level and experience, but all share an interest in the arts and civic engagement.
+Participants range in industry sector, career level and experience, but all share an interest in the arts and civic engagement.

-There are over 1,000 Leadership Arts graduates, many of whom continue to serve in our cultural sector.
+There are 1,200 Leadership Arts graduates across the Denver Metro area and beyond, many of whom continue to serve in our cultural sector as board members, volunteers and arts leaders.

 Interactive sessions are led by professionals in the field, consultants and community leaders, augmented with hands-on arts experiences, behind-the-scenes tours and engaging activities.

-All 12 sessions will be hosted at various cultural venues and arts organizations across the Denver metro area.
-Check out the 2023-2024 Session Schedule.
+All 12 half-day sessions will be hosted at various cultural venues across the Denver metro area.
+Check out the 2025-2026 Session Schedule.

 Tuition